-There are many (many) plants that can be used in a natural dye bath, but onion skins are one of the best to start with because they produce lovely colors that are easily extracted and the color tends to stick to fibers extremely well -- even without the aid of a mordant (helps bind color to fiber and fabric).
+There are many plants that can be used in a natural dye bath, but onion skins are one of the best to start with because they produce lovely colors that are easily extracted and the color tends to stick to fibers extremely well.
+While other natural colors require a fixative (called a mordant) to keep them from fading, onion skin dye does not.

 Make an Onion Skin Botanical Dye